 We were inspired to write about the topic based on the following question from a reader named Josh (submitted in 2016):

 “I just started a new job this week and on the 401(k) information sheet I noticed that there was a column with additional after-tax contributions that you can make on top of the $18k contribution limit (In my case this is $20k).
 After maxing out my Roth IRA, Roth 401(k) and HSA, would it be better to put money into my 401(k) after tax than into a brokerage account?
 How is this money treated differently than normal Roth 401(k) contributions?
 It looks like it is now to convert this money into a Roth IRA... "

-That’s an excellent question, and the quick – but inconclusive answer is – it depends!
-For Josh, it’s unlikely that he’ll be able to convert his after tax 401(k) contributions to a Roth IRA any time soon, but let’s consider the main points of the after-tax option.
+That’s an excellent question, and the quick - but the inconclusive answer is - it depends!
+For Josh, it’s unlikely that he’ll be able to convert his after-tax 401(k) contributions to a Roth IRA any time soon, but let’s consider the main points of the after-tax option.